Six Figure Moms

 Dump the berries into the middle section of the batter that is already in the crockpot.

-Put the lid on the crockpot and cook on high for 2.5 hours.
+Put the lid on the slow cooker and cook on high for 2.5 hours.

 Scoop it up and serve.
 Add a scoop of ice cream if you want.